isotope-project/ssa-densem/reviewer-log.md

   I think that it would help to be more explicit about your aim to produce
   $\lambda_{SSA}$, which is a well-behaved _superset_ of "real" SSA, but for which it is easy to show how to translate *into* "real" SSA.

+  We have rewritten this section completely in an attempt to clarify the narrative.

 - Section 4.6: the B{\"o}hm-Jacobini theorem could really benefit from some kind of example.
 My intuition is that this involves doing a lot of code copying to